cherylhaz/milestoneproject2-2/README.md

 **[Font Awesome](https://fontawesome.com/)**
   Used for the  icons in the search results to make them easier to read.

 <h2>Testing</h2>

 <h3>Map Functionality</h3>
 1. Confirm map appears properly in all screen sizes and zooms correctly.<br>
 2. Once search is run, map markers should display on the screen properly and map should zoom to the area selected.<br>
+**Bugs**
+There is an ongoing bug with the initMap function to display the map.  it is has a glitch where it works 3 times out of 5 and doesn't the other times.
+By refreshing the screen a couple of times the map will load.
+This does need to be addressed but it wasn't able to be done prior to submission.

 <h3>Search Function</h3>
 1. Tried to submit an empty form and verify that the error message appears.<br>